joshtynjala/building-adobe-air-applications/path-environment-variables.md

         cd

-2. Create the shell configuration profile (if necessary) and redirect the text you type to the end of the file with “`cat >>`”.
+2. Create the shell configuration profile (if necessary) and redirect the text you type to the end of the file with "`cat >>`".
 Use the appropriate file for your operating system and shell.
 You can use `.bash_profile` on Mac OS and `.bashrc` on Ubuntu, for example.